SunTrust Robinson Believes Facebook (FB) Won't Stop Here

-In a report released today, Youssef Squali from SunTrust Robinson maintained a Buy rating on Facebook (FB), with a price target of $245.00.
-The company’s shares closed last Thursday at $232.60, close to its 52-week high of $250.15.
+In a report released today, Youssef Squali from SunTrust Robinson reiterated a Buy rating on Facebook (FB), with a price target of $285.00.
+The company’s shares closed last Thursday at $234.50, close to its 52-week high of $250.15.

-Facebook has an analyst consensus of Strong Buy, with a price target consensus of $258.29, a 7.8% upside from current levels.
-In a report issued on July 9, Morgan Stanley also maintained a Buy rating on the stock with a $270.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Facebook with a $264.68 average price target, which is a 15.0% upside from current levels.
+In a report issued on July 16, Bernstein also maintained a Buy rating on the stock with a $285.00 price target.

 See today’s analyst top recommended stocks >>